 I will sing praise to Your name, O Most High.

 a.
-I will praise You, O Lord, with my whole heart: David recognized that God was worthy of praise with the whole heart.
-His entire being should be directed in affection towards God.
+I will praise You, O LORD, with my whole heart: David recognized that God was worthy of praise with the whole heart.
+His entire being should be directed in affection toward God.

 i.
 “Half heart is no heart.”
 (Spurgeon)